Development of Biochar Specification Criteria as Soil Amendment for Slopes, Conveyances and Stormwater Treatment Systems, Phase 1.

 3) Protocols for screening-level contaminant-removal performance tests based on broadly accessible materials and methods.

-4) Plans for further evaluations to verify treatment performance and evaluate hydraulic and soil health effects, to be proposed as a part of phase two investigations.
+4) Plans for further evaluations to verify treatment performance and evaluate hydraulic and soil health effects, to be proposed as a part of Phase 2 investigations.

 Project details: